chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

             .ToListAsync();
 ```

+✅ **DO** prefer pure functions.
+Given the same input, the same data should always be retrieved.
+Avoid mutations or any other side effects in functions.
+The effect will be functions that are easy to reason about, easy to consume with no assumptions and certainly easier to test as well.

 # Web APIs

 ✅ **DO** name controllers with a Controller suffix and use plural names for the RESTful APIs, e.g. UsersController instead of UserController.